Osiedle Bacieczki, Białystok: History

-The third, much younger, historical site in the area is the "Fasty" Cotton Combine.
-Its history only begins at the beginning of the 1950s.
+The third, much younger, historical site in the area is the "Fasty" Cotton Combine and was constructed in the early 1950s.
 The combine took up the area between today's Przędzalniana, Produkcyjna streets and the road to Ełk.
 The factory took its name from the nearby village of Fasty.
 Its history dates back to 1529.
 The first settlers were to be the family of peasants – Chwastów (a.k.a.
 Fastów).

 In the Second Polish Republic, the village was the seat of the Białostoczek Gmina.

 According to the 1921 census, the village of Bacieczki had 49 houses and was inhabited by 258 people, among whom 210 declared an Orthodox denomination, while the remaining 48 were Roman Catholic.
 At the same time, all residents of the then Bacieczki declared Polish nationality.
 During this period, the village was subject to the Orthodox parish of the Exaltation of the Holy Cross in nearby Fasty.

 In 1929, there was one brickyard in the village, a mill of Zakłady Przemysłowych S.A. a confectionery shop, two pubs, two grocery stores and one with cold cuts.
 There was one midwife, a carpenter, wheelwright, blacksmith, carpenter and shoemaker.

 In 1933, 633 people lived in the village.

 In 1941–1943 in the forest near Bacieczki, the Germans murdered over 3,000. people.
 Currently, there is a Monument to the place of a mass execution in the Bacieczki Forest.

 In the years 1945–1954 the town was the seat of the Bacieczki Gmina.
 In 1954 the village was incorporated into the boundaries of Białystok.
 Currently, it is a residential district consisting of blocks of Towarzystwo Budownictwa Spółdzielczy (TBS) and single-family houses.

 In a plan issued in 1966 on the occasion of the Millennium of the Polish State, only a few main streets in this area are marked.
 These are: Szosa Ełcka (today the Narodowych Sił Zbrojnych Street), North-Regional Road (today its fragment at the height of the TBS (Kleeberga Street), Przędzalniana, Tkacka and Bacieczka.
 There was also a road from the Biała River to the outskirts it partly coincides with the course of today's Komisji Edukacji Narodowe Street (on the fragment from the Church of Our Lady Queen of Families to the meadows on the Biała River).
 On the orthophotomap from 1976, the village buildings of Bacieczki are perfectly visible.
 There is also a housing estate of semi-detached houses built by the Pionier I Association on the north-west side of Bacieczki Street, as well as erected houses on the side of the school at Strażacka Street.
 In the place of the TBS there are long fields.
 In the corner, between the outskirts and the exit to Ełk, there is a farm that somehow survived to this day.